 If you are still receiving the services that are under Appeal, and the services are Covered Services, the services may continue until a decision is made on the Internal Appeal.
+You should notify us that you are currently receiving a treatment and that you would like the treatment to continue during your appeal.
 If the final decision in the Appeal process agrees with our initial action, you may need to pay for services you received during the Appeal process.